Kristianwhittick/blend-pdf/README.md

 ## License

-This project is open source.
-Feel free to modify and distribute.
+This project is licensed under the Apache License 2.0.
+See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments